gammu/gammu/docs/manual/project/install.rst

   * You should see ALL_BUILD target, which builds everything needed, simmilar to make all on Linux.

+* For running testsuite, you need working sh and sed.
+The easiest way to install them is from MinGW project <http://mingw.org/>.

 * I know this guide is incomplete, I don't have environment to test, you're welcome to improve it!.
 Some more information can be found in howtos for other projects using CMake, eg. Blender, SIM, KDE, VTK,